-A happy marriage rests on a foundation of unquestioned trust.
-If you want your marriage to be all it can be, you must know how to create this kind of trust.
+A happy marriage rests on unquestioned trust.
+If you want a fulfilling marriage, you must know how to create this kind of trust.
 Most couples think of trust exclusively in terms of being sexually faithful, which is essential, but there's more to it.
-12 Signs Your Husband Is Happily Married

-Research into strong healthy marriages revealed five specific kinds of trust husbands and wives give one another.
+Strong healthy marriages reveal five specific kinds of trust husbands and wives give one another.
 So, we suggest you go over the following list and check which kinds of trust you bring (or do not bring) into your marriage.
 Ask your spouse to do the same and share your results.
 This is an excellent way to clarify where your trust is solid and where it needs work.
-Are You Selfish?
-6 Ways To Tell

 1. Trust that you will both be sexually faithful

 Without sexual fidelity marriage becomes unworkable.
 Partners can recover from an affair but need professional help to do it.
 Keep your commitment to remain sexually faithful.
 If you're unhappy in your marriage, get counseling and not a part-time lover.

 2. Trust that you will not harm, reject or control one another

 Trust thrives in an atmosphere of safety and security.
 Hurting one another, either physically or verbally, and then rejecting one another, creates fear which undermines trust.
 With control comes mistrust so make sure your love is not filled with a lot of possessive clinging which pushes your partner away.

 3. Trust that you love one another, without ulterior motives